Blosberg/GANGCO/README.md

 The code-base itself can handle a much broader range of activity (e.g. active remodelling enzymes that grab and move particles around, arbitrary interaction potentials between neighbouring particles of different species, energetic landscape effects, etc.), and another version of this simulation was also developped for adsorption/desorption in 2D.
 These features are turned off by default, but can easily be reactivated.

 If you would like to use this code for research purposes, please contact me.
-If you simply use it as is, I'd be content with a citation to the corresponding paper ( https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.088301 ), and perhaps an acknowledgement.
+If you simply use it as is, I'd be content with a citation to [the corresponding paper]( https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.088301 ), and perhaps an acknowledgement.
 If you would like me to adapt it to some specific use-case, or otherwise manage it for a project you are involved in, contact me, and we can discuss some arrangement for collaboration.
+See below for potential applications.

 I've tried to add documentation here, but can't promise it will be perfectly "user-friendly" to a newcomer.